I’ve always heard that jury duty in the US is an interesting experience. Interesting in a good way.

 Needless to say, when I got summoned for jury duty right before my second son was born, I panicked.
-After a little reading, I saw that I could postpone it because of my due date being so close.
+I postponed it because of my due date being so close.
 Phew!

-Knowing that I create my reality, I decided I was not going to serve on a trial but I didn’t know how that was going to happen.
-I was very caught up in the cursed ‘how’.
+I know that I created my reality, so I decided I was not going to serve on a trial, but I didn’t know how that was going to happen.
+I was very caught up in the cursed “how.”
 I’d wake up in the middle of the night plotting out all the possibilities and getting myself worked up.

-The case was about a DUI and I instantly wondered how this person thought they were going to get out of a DUI, as they had been given a blood test.
-I had already decided that this person was probably guilty and they were wasting the taxpayers time and money.
-For this one case, about sixty people were called in as potential jurors.
-Whew, one person and a lot of energy, effort and resources were being poured into justice being served.
+The case was about a DUI, and I instantly wondered how this person thought they were going to get out of a DUI when they’d had a blood test.
+I had already decided that this person was probably guilty and they were wasting the taxpayers’ time and money.

 Here’s what I learned (again):

-- If you think something is a big deal, it will be a big deal.
+- If you think something is a big deal, it’ll be a big deal.

 - You can still have anxiety about a desired outcome and still get what you want in the end.